Term Sheet Negotiation: Structure Over Valuation

 The Headline Number

 Higher is better for dilution.
-But a price that's too high creates risk for your next round.
-If you can't grow into that price, you face a down round.
+But a price that is too high creates risk for your next round.
+If you cannot grow into that price, you face a down round--which brings its own set of complications including anti-dilution adjustments, morale impacts, and signaling risk.

-2025 Reality: Investors now tie startup prices to public company values.
-The gap between private and public pricing is gone.
+2025-2026 Reality: Investors now tie startup prices to public company values.
+The gap between private and public pricing has essentially closed, meaning your valuation must be defensible against public market comparables, not just private round precedents.

 Liquidation Preference